 - Julie Thibeau , Sales Manager, IFF Health

 - Natasha Bonhomme , Chief Strategy Officer, Genetic Alliance

 To wrap this session, Eric Ciappio , PhD, RD, Technical Sales Manager, IFF Health explored how Using unique ingredients and sensory trends could improve children’s nutrition.
 Meeting the nutritional needs of children is essential for helping kids grow into healthy adults.
 Shifting health trends and emerging science have identified additional ingredients THAT may be highly important for children’s health, yet children are not consuming enough of the essentials, including fruits, vegetables, and micronutrients such as iron.
 While incorporating nutrients in new products can help, market trends show a preference for great tasting functional foods and non-pill formats for dietary supplements, indicating the desire for an enhanced consumer experience.
 New technologies are available to help product developers incorporate dietary components into children’s products with minimal taste impact to help improve the health of American children.

 - Emerging science has identified several nutritional ingredients which may be highly important for children’s health.

 - The diets of American children are often lacking key nutritional components such as fruits, vegetables and iron.

 - Dietary intakes are strongly influenced by sensory properties of foods, including taste and delivery format.

-This interactive session will include polling questions and live Q&A.
+This interactive session included polling questions and live Q&A.